-Separatists in Cameroon use bullets and bombs in attempt to disrupt Africa’s biggest soccer tournament
+Separatists vow to derail Africa’s biggest soccer tournament with bullets and bombs in Cameroon

 Elsewhere that morning in the southwestern city of Buea, someone tossed a homemade bomb from a cab window, wounding three police officers.
 A bus of Gambian footballers, startled by the chaos, raced back to their hotel.

 Separatist groups that pledged to derail AFCON — Africa’s biggest soccer competition — briefly succeeded.
 Their stated goal: Remind the world of their grievances with the Cameroonian government.
-But hours after the casings cooled, Mali went on to defeat Tunisia 1-0 and attention faded from the five-year conflict that has been called “neglected” or “forgotten” — even as the rebels vowed more attacks.
+But hours after the casings cooled, Mali went on to defeat Tunisia 1-0 and attention faded from the five-year conflict often called “neglected” or “forgotten” — even as the rebels vowed more attacks.

 “We will continue to carry out anti-AFCON operations,” a separatist spokesman, Capo Daniel, said in a YouTube video Thursday, taking credit for the bullets and explosives.
 “We will uphold our dignity.”